rehierl/abstract-properties/16-x-tree-encodings/16-4-overall-remarks/_remarks.md

+an order-preserving tree traversal must be used
+- no operation executed while traversing a tree may produce conflicting results

 child order
 - include the parent as a first node ?
 - seems to cause some issues when forming scopes - these must not contain the parent/defining node
 - might more closely match the concept of scopes
 - more similar to A*() and D*()
+- see the parent-based encoding

+rooted paths
-implementations
+- stack-based implementations
-- a stack of stacks of open scopes
-- relevant with hierarchies of sections/scopes
-- a stack-of-stacks is consistent with the scope closing order
+- a stack is consistent with the scope closing order
-- if exit-events of multiple scopes match the same end-tag?
-- hint - last opened, first closed - a consequence of DI-RE
+- last opened, first closed - a consequence of DI-RE

-an order-preserving tree traversal must be used
-- no operation executed while traversing a tree may produce conflicting results
+- what if exit-events of multiple scopes match the same end-tag?
+- first the scope with the last defining node?
+- issue with different types of sections - section, ha

 # variations